K19049608/DCDM_GRP1_project/README.md

 SQL queries for the 4 genotypes of interest, along with additional alternative queries can be found in SQL_genotype_queries.Rmd

+The SQL database can be found on the CREATE HPC in /scratch_tmp/grp/msc_appbio/DCDM_group1/outputs

 # **R Shiny**

 Run the shiny_app.R!
 Make sure your MySQL login details are added into the code